 Laurelhurst is a comedy film series that takes place in the prized Portland park, its namesake and muse.
-Episode 1 introduces Ezra Blue, a meter maid who’s horrible at his job because he just wants to make friends and fall in love.
-He eventually finds connection in Randy, the golden-boy mail carrier, and Nola, a new parking enforcer who’s as charming as she is determined to become top-dog.
+Episode 1 introduces Ezra Blue, a parking enforcer whose search for friends makes him horrible at his job.
+He finds connection in Randy, mail-carrying golden boy, and Nola, new kid on the block.

 Or Something Like That

 A multi-sensory, storytelling collaboration between Marc Girouard and I. It began by a fascination with storytelling, and how stories evolve over time.
 I spent two years interviewing people I met on the street, then pulled apart their words and reorganized them into soundscapes of original audio design and music, working with my favorite musicians to create a score for each piece.
 Once the audio was underway, Marc and I began collaborating on the visual interpretation.
 We passed drawings pack and forth, painting over each others lines, like a dance, until we were both happy with marriage of image and sound.
 Those first 10 audio-visual portraits became the record / art book that we created in 2016, with the help of our kickstarter campaign.

 A community engagement project I started with Dimitrii Pokrovskii to inspire communication between previously unconnected groups of people, create space for those to be heard, and give voice to those without.

 Pairs of of 7’ tall structures are connected via wifi and placed at different ends of the city.
 A welcome screen within an ear invites you to speak what’s on your mind, with prompts such as, “Describe a person or a place you love.”
 What is said into the ear by one, can be heard at a mouth, by another.